 But you are not in the flesh but in the Spirit, if indeed the Spirit of God dwells in you.
 Now if anyone does not have the Spirit of Christ, he is not His.
 And if Christ is in you, the body is dead because of sin, but the Spirit is life because of righteousness.
 But if the Spirit of Him who raised Jesus from the dead dwells in you, He who raised Christ from the dead will also give life to your mortal bodies through His Spirit who dwells in you.

 a.
 But you are not in the flesh but in the Spirit if indeed the Spirit of God dwells in you: Because the Holy Spirit is given to each believer when they are born again, every Christian has within themselves a principle higher and more powerful than the flesh.

 i.
 "Many sincere people are yet spiritually under John the Baptist's ministry of repentance.
 Their state is practically that of the struggle of Romans Seven, where neither Christ nor the Holy Spirit is mentioned, but only a quickened but undelivered soul in struggle under a sense of 'duty,' not a sense of full acceptance in Christ and sealing by the Holy Spirit."
 (Newell)

 b.
-Now if anyone does not have the Spirit of Christ, he is not His: This means that every believer has the Holy Spirit.
-It is a misnomer to divide Christians among the “Spirit-filled” and the “non-Spirit-filled.”
+Now if anyone does not have the Spirit of Christ, he is not His: This means every believer has the Holy Spirit.
+It is a misnomer to divide Christians among the "Spirit-filled" and the "non-Spirit-filled."
 If a person is not filled with the Holy Spirit, they are not a Christian at all.

 i.
 However, many do miss out on living the Christian life in the constant fullness of the Spirit because they are not constantly being filled with the Holy Spirit as Paul commanded in Ephesians 5:18.
 They have no experience of what Jesus spoke about when He described rivers of living water flowing from the believer (John 7:37-39).